-Acai (pronounced ah-sigh-ee) is a violet-skinned, yellow-fleshed berry that’s grown in the Amazon forest.
-Due to their solid supplies of vitamin A, calcium, and fiber, acai is often deemed a “superfruit.”
+Acai (pronounced ah-sigh-ee) is a violet-skinned, yellow-fleshed berry grown in the Amazon forest.
+Due to its solid supplies of antioxidants, vitamin A, calcium and fiber, acai is often deemed a “superfruit.”
 Its flavor is similar to a combination of dark chocolate and blackberries, making it ideal for blending into smoothies for a dessert-like flavor boost.

 Acai bowls began as a specialty in Brazil.
 Due to its vibrant appearance and ice cream-like consistency, the food trend quickly spread to all corners of the globe.
-Served in a bowl or a cup, these smoothies are made with frozen, mashed fruit plus additional mix-ins and toppings.
+Served in a bowl or a cup, these smoothie bowls are made with acai pulp that’s usually mixed with frozen fruit like banana, and is accented with additional mix-ins and toppings.

 How many calories are in an acai bowl?

-As much as we wish we had a firm answer to, “how many calories are in an acai bowl?”
-The answer is: It depends.
+As much as we wish we had a firm answer to the question, “How many calories are in an acai bowl?” the answer is: It depends.